DavidHearl/connect-four/README.md

 Connect Four is exactly the same as the traditional game.
 You can read more about it on https://en.wikipedia.org/wiki/Connect_Four.

-In this version the user has to choose an input between 0 and 6.
+In this version, the user has to choose an input between 0 and 6.

-The users counters are marked on the board as an 'X' and the computers counters marked as an 'O'.
+The user's counters are marked on the board as an 'X' and the computers counters marked as an 'O'.

 The player and computer then take it in turns to place their counters.